Today, I want to take the opportunity to share why we do what we do at SVC.

 I, along with about 20 staff members, 10 volunteers, several alumni, and 240 students, spent the week at the high school retreat.
 I have to pause and do a quick shout out to all of the staff and volunteers, our speakers and musicians, and Mrs. Fitch and the senior leadership team for a great event!
 Now, I will admit that my perspective may be a bit skewed due to the fact that I ended up in a cabin with only three boys and I’m not nearly as sleep deprived as some of my colleagues who spent the last three nights trying to get 12 teenagers to go to bed sometime before 2:00 am.
 Still, I think I can speak for the entire retreat staff when I say that it was an amazing week!

 The retreat theme chosen by the senior leadership team and Mrs. Fitch was Connected.
 More specifically, over the three days, we looked at how our identity in Christ impacts the way we relate to ourselves, others, and God.
-I cannot think of a more important topic for teenagers in 2017.
+I cannot think of a more important topic for teenagers today.
 Our speaker, Zac Rodarmel, made a comment on the first night that I think set the tone for the entire weekend.
 He said that the reason we sin and the reason we struggle in connection and relationship is rooted in an identity crisis.

 I could not agree more.
 We don’t know who we are.
 We don’t know who Christ says we are.
 And in the absence of truth and clarification, we will believe rumors, lies, and innuendos.
 And if that is the case…if we look to culture to define us…there is no shortage of lies from which to choose.